The following is a transcript of the above podcast:

 Randol White:

-Lew, let's turn to your area of expertise now to get a broader view of hydrogen as a public transit fuel.
-California has set ambitious climate goals, including achieving carbon neutrality in the next 20 years.
-Is hydrogen a reliable tool to reach those targets?
+Lew, let’s turn to your area of expertise.
+California has set ambitious climate goals, including achieving carbon neutrality within the next 20 years.
+Is hydrogen a reliable tool to help meet those targets?

 Dr. Lewis Fulton: